dantedenicolo/rickandmorty/README.md

 This is a basic project created using create-react-app from [React](https://react.dev/).
 It was developed following the [Henry](https://soyhenry.com) Bootcamp's schedule and it is still under development, so it will continue receiving updates and improvements.

+## Live Deploy

+You can try the app with every feature up-to-date in [https://rickandmortydeploy.vercel.app](https://rickandmortydeploy.vercel.app/).
 ## Roadmap

 - Create project using create-react-app